hyperglass/morphous-template/docs/custom-rom-guide/rename-this-to-your-DEVICE-CODENAME/getting-started.md

 :::

 You can also check for ROMs on your device's Telegram group.
-::: info How to check on Telegram App
+:::info How to check on Telegram App
 1. Search for your device's official Telegram group
-   - A web search like **'poco f5 telegram'** should get you there.
+   - A web search like **'<!-- Device name in lowercase comes here.  --> telegram'** should get you there.
    - Or you can install Telegram Desktop and type that in the search box.
    > You should see an '**Updates**' channel/group.
 2. Read posts' contents: